deficollective/defiscan/src/content/protocols/aave-v3-arbitrum.md

 ### Risk Oracle

-Next to handing the some control over market parameters to the _Risk Council_ via steward contracts, the Aave V3 instance on Arbitrum automates the borrow and supply cap automatically by handing off the exact values to a risk oracle implemented by Chaos Labs (service provider to the DAO). `EdgeRiskSteward` makes sure the values submitted by the `RiskOracle` contract are within guardrails to prevent abusive behavior.
+Besides the [Risk Council](#security-council) having control over market parameters via steward contracts, the Aave V3 instance on Arbitrum automates the borrow and supply cap automatically by handing off the updates of this caps to a risk oracle implemented by Chaos Labs (service provider to the DAO).
+This allows automatic updates of these risk parameters based on risk models in real time. `EdgeRiskSteward` makes sure the values submitted by the `RiskOracle` contract are within guardrails to prevent abusive behavior by malicious intent.

 ### Price Oracle Sentinel